Applications developers make computers perform specific tasks, based on their client's specifications

 As an applications developer, you'll translate software requirements into workable programming code and maintain and develop programs for use in business.

-You'll usually work within a specific development field, such as mobile phone applications, accounting software, office suites or graphics software, and will have in-depth knowledge of at least one computer language.
+You'll usually work within a specific development field, such as mobile phone applications, accounting software, office suites or graphics software, and will have expert knowledge of at least one programming language.

-The work of an applications developer differs from a systems developer in that systems software allows a computer to actually run.
-Users interface with the applications software, which is served by the systems software.
+The work of an applications developer differs from that of a systems developer, in that systems software enables the computer to operate, whereas users interface with the applications software that runs on top of it.

 In this role, you may also be known as an app developer or mobile app developer.